Junaidshah/lab/README.md

 #Usage

 1 - Run the file install.sh as "/bin/bash install.sh".
-It will install the requires software like vagrant, virtual box and setup a vm with wordpress and nagios server.
+It will install the required software like vagrant, virtual box and setup a vm with wordpress and nagios server.

 2 - Access http://10.10.10.10 on your local machine for wordpress setup page.